 “What is design?”
 It sounds simple, but sometimes, the simplest questions are the biggest.
 You might as well ask, “what is the meaning of life?”

-Fortunately, it seems like our good old friends Merriam-Webster have a pretty solid understanding: to create, fashion, execute, or construct according to plan.
+Fortunately, it seems like our good old friends Merriam-Webster have a pretty solid understanding of design: to create, fashion, execute, or construct according to plan.

 Dictionary definitions never tell the full story, do they?